benediktstroebl/SlackChat/README.md

 # agentslack

-A Python SDK for building multi-agent worlds that communicate through Slack.
+A Python package for letting multi-agent worlds communicate through Slack.
 This package provides a simple interface for managing parallel worlds of agents and observing their interactions through the Slack UI.
 It also allows for managing human-agent interactions through Slack.

+Benefits:
+✓ Parallel worlds: Run multiple agent worlds simultaneously, each with its own isolated Slack workspace ✓ Real-time monitoring: Watch agent interactions unfold in real-time through familiar Slack channels and DMs ✓ Human-in-the-loop: Seamlessly integrate human participants into agent conversations through the Slack interface ✓ Persistent history: All agent interactions are automatically logged and searchable in Slack's history ✓ Easy debugging: Use Slack's rich interface to debug agent behaviors and track conversation flows ✓ Flexible integration: Simple Python API that works with any agent framework or LLM backend

 ## Installation